rehierl/node-tree-outliner/1-0-mathematics/1-2-0-sets-of-values.md

 * values may be grouped into (simple) sets of values
 * sets of values are not paired with an order-relation
-* hint: "simple" because "not ordered"
+* hint - "simple" because "not ordered"
 * sets of values are complex values

 `V := { v1, v2 }`